 While finding melanoma skin cancer on the breast is more rare, it is not impossible.
 Melanoma can develop anywhere on the body, and is the more deadly of the three types of skin cancer, mainly because it is more likely to spread to surrounding areas.

 Melanoma begins as a mole-like spot that over time begins to change in color, shape, or size.
 Should you find a mole on your breast, make note of its current appearance and watch for any major developments.
+This is especially important if you’re unsure whether the mole is cancer or not, as breast-area melanomas may appear less obvious.
 Scheduling an annual skin cancer screening is a smart way to stay ahead of any issues, as your dermatologist will keep track of any changes to your breast skin.
+Be sure to share any personal or family history of breast cancer with your dermatologist, as certain genetic factors (such as BRCA mutations) can raise the risk for both breast cancer and melanoma.

-IG-SRT, or Image Guided Superficial Radiotherapy is a surgery-free treatment for non-melanoma skin cancer.
-Discover how it works or call our Skin Cancer Information Specialist team at 855-936-4411 to learn more.
+GentleCure™ is a surgery-free treatment for people with common skin cancers, such as squamous cell and basal cell skin cancer.
+Discover how it works or call our skin cancer information specialist team at 855-936-4411 to learn more.